-Efforts to save the breed began in 2001 when the organization “Phaethon” was established.
+Efforts to save the breed began in 2001 when the organization Phaethon was established.
 The non-profit, based in Archangelos on Rhodes, succeeded in herding and creating stables for the Rhodian Ponies.
-The organization’s volunteers have worked to ensure the survival of the unique miniature horses as well as sensitizing the local community to their plight.
+The organization’s volunteers have worked to ensure the survival of the unique miniature horses as well as sensitize the local community to their plight.

-According to Phaethon president Iakovos Leventis, “Initially, our goal was to protect the population.
-In Rhodes at that time there were no veterinarians with the specialized knowledge required for this type of miniature horse.
-We reached out across Greece and Europe for scientist that specialized in this.
+According to Phaethon President Iakovos Leventis, “Initially, our goal was to protect the population.
+In Rhodes, at that time there were no veterinarians with the specialized knowledge required for this type of miniature horse.
+We reached out across Greece and Europe for scientists that specialized in this.
 Fortunately, doctors come to us annually voluntarily.
-We have managed to keep the ponies alive as well as increasing their numbers.”
+We have managed to keep the ponies alive as well as increase their numbers.”

 The Rhodian Ponies have long been linked to the island’s cultural traditions.
 Used by farmers for hundreds of years in tilling the fields, there are many depictions of them in popular folk art.